 Leonard brought home 2014 Finals MVP hardware and his rapid development was primarily responsible for graybeards Tim Duncan, Manu Ginobili, and Tony Parker returning to avenge a heartbreaking 2013 NBA Finals loss to the same Heat team.

 Now, Leonard has emerged as the quiet leader of this Dynasty.
-This year, he’s dropping in 24 points to go with six rebounds and three assists per game.
-This Spurs club is 30-8 and a legitimate threat to the Golden State Warriors.
-From here, we expect Leonard to lock down the opposition’s best player late in the game, before coming up with a strip beneath his own basket.
-Next, it will be off to the races, with Leonard weaving through traffic and bullying his way into the lane to seal the win.
+This year, he dropped in 24 points to go with six rebounds and three assists per game.
+This Spurs club was a legitimate threat to the Golden State Warriors.
+From here, Leonard locked down the opposition’s best player late in the game, before coming up with a strip beneath his own basket.
+It was not enough to get San Antonio into the Finals.

 3. Klay Thompson